vincenttran99/react-native-mono-template/docs/docs/overview.md

 - 💫 Auth flow implementation using Zustand for state management and react-native-mmkv for secure data storage
 - 🔥 React Query and axios for efficient data fetching and state management
 - 🧵 Robust form handling with react-hook-form for validation, plus keyboard handling
+- 🧪 Unit testing setup with Jest and React Testing Library.
+- 🔍 E2E testing capabilities with Maestro for comprehensive app testing.

 ## Maintenance and Development